 At the beginning of the 1920s, Valtellina found itself in a context of poverty and emigration.
-A strong desire to emerge pushed Aldo Rainoldi to give life to his business as a wine merchant in 1925.
+A strong desire to emerge led Aldo Rainoldi to start his own business as a wine merchant in 1925.

 In the second half of the 1950s, his son Giuseppe decided to join him.
-The qualitative growth began with the purchase of grapes instead of wine and when the sale in bottles started replacing that in chestnut barrels.
-This phase coincides with the expansion of the markets: not only Lombardy and Switzerland, but also the United States, Japan, Northern Europe, also thanks to a wider and differentiated wine range.
+The growth in quality began with the purchase of grapes instead of wine, just as the sale in bottles replaced that in chestnut barrels.
+This phase coincided with the expansion of the markets: not only Lombardy and Switzerland, but also the United States, Japan, and Northern Europe, thanks to a wider and more differentiated range of wines.

-At the end of the Nineties, after completing his studies in viticulture and oenology, Aldo Rainoldi, Giuseppe’s grandson, joined the company in the sign of family continuity.
-The goal is to combine qualitative growth with respect for the environment, leading the company towards the next generational transition.
+At the end of the Nineties, after completing his studies in viticulture and oenology, Aldo Rainoldi, Giuseppe’s nephew, joined the company to continue the family tradition.
+The aim is to combine qualitative growth with respect for the environment, leading the company to the next generation.